Opening the way to the future of families and communities.

 November 18, 2025

-On October 10, 2025, the Immigration Services Agency released its announcement titled “Number of Foreign Residents as of the End of June 2025.”
+On October 10, 2025, the Immigration Services Agency published a press release titled "Number of Foreign Residents as of the End of June 2025" regarding

 [Figure 1] Trends in the Number of Foreign Residents